thehalb/comindlab/content/authors/van loo/_index.md

 superuser: false

 # Role/position
-role: Assistant Head of Research
+role: Assistant to the Head of Research

 # Organizations/Affiliations
 organizations: